Call us: 02 9838 0567

 METS Trainers will motivate you to kick start your career and begin your journey in the hospitality industry.
-SIT20316 Certificate II in Hospitality covers a wide range of core hospitality topics to develop the practical foundation skills employers require.
-This qualification provides a pathway to work in various hospitality settings, such as restaurants, hotels, motels, catering operations, cafes and event venues.
+SIT20322 Certificate II in Hospitality covers a wide range of core hospitality topics to develop the practical foundation skills employers require.
+This qualification provides a pathway to work in various hospitality settings, such as restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.

 12 months